 In short order, tens of thousands of people across the country would do the same.
 This was only partly due to the Bernie effect.
 Contrary to popular belief, the Sanders campaign in 2016 led to a respectable but only modest growth in DSA’s membership, from 6,500 to about eight thousand on the eve of the election.
 At a DSA event in New York around that time I heard Bhaskar Sunkara, the ever-savvy editor of Jacobin, tell us something like “There are only about five thousand socialists in the U.S. right now.
 I’m hoping maybe by the time I die we’ll reach Debs’s hundred thousand.”
 It’s easy to laugh at him now, but not for the reason he would have expected.

 Above all, it was Trump’s victory that woke tens of thousands of progressives out of their dogmatic slumber.
 It wasn’t just the fact that a dangerous charlatan, backed openly by fascists and white supremacists, had ascended to the White House.
 It was also what this event revealed: that neoliberals like Hillary Clinton, and the decades of Democratic Party consensus that she represented, had become part of the problem.
-While the country was falling into a political and economic crisis they had blathered about the national debt and worried about soliciting campaign donations from Silicon Valley billionaires.
+As they blathered about the national debt and solicited campaign donations from Silicon Valley billionaires, the country was falling into political and economic crisis.

 I have it secondhand that, in the days after the election, the national DSA office was so flooded with membership requests that it had to hire a new staffer on dues money it didn’t quite yet have just to keep up.
 Even if that’s not literally true, it captures the spirit of the time: manic, hysterical, chapters sprouting up across the country, battles with fascists and police in almost as many streets, new campaigns, new victories, new defeats, a high point of despair as well as hope, a time when the monsters of the past returned as well as its heroes.
 By the summer of 2017 there were 25,000 DSAers.
 Today, we stand at over sixty thousand.